smcgee31/DevMtn_Class_Files/Week-02/Day_04/jQuery2/README.md

 Think of our archived ID like a soft delete.
 We could make it disappear to the user, but if there is a case where they made a mistake it's still accessible.

-Perhaps it's not so important with a todolist, but it's good to start thinking about.
+Perhaps it's not so important with a todo list, but it's good to start thinking about.

 ## Black Diamond: Local Storage